 This is why the publishers of Freedom’s Journal, the first Black newspaper in our country, wrote in its inaugural issue in 1827: “We wish to plead our own cause.
 Too long have others spoken for us. … From the press and the pulpit we have suffered much by being incorrectly represented.”

-Among those outlets is The News & Observer in Raleigh, N.C., which played a leading role in the 1898 riots in Wilmington that killed, according to some estimates, dozens of Black residents.
+Among those outlets is The News & Observer in Raleigh, N.C., which played a leading role in the 1898 riots in Wilmington that killed more than 60 Black residents.

 More media companies should make amends